nwg/racket-wiki/Videos.md

 ----

 See also
-* [Scheme Videos](https://blog.racket-lang.org/2010/01/scheme-videos-lectures-and-talks.html) (Lectures and Talks) posted on the Racket Blog by John Clements.
-(02 Jan 2010)
+* [Scheme Videos (Lectures and Talks)](https://blog.racket-lang.org/2010/01/scheme-videos-lectures-and-talks.html) by John Clements. (posted on the Racket Blog 02 Jan 2010)

-* The [[Inside Racket Seminar]] is a video series about Racket internal programming details.